SlavyanaV/dish-dilemma/README.md

 ### Home Page 🏠

-The home page displays a random recipe with its details such as ingredients, and steps to prepare.
-Users can click on expand button to view the full recipe details.
+The home page displays a random recipe with its details such as ingredients and steps to prepare.
+Users can click on the Expand button to view the full recipe details.

+### Register Page 📝

+Users can create a new account by providing their email, password, and confirm the password.

 ### Login Page 🔑

 Users can login to their account using their email and password.
-If they do not have an account, they can navigate to the register page.
+If they do not have an account, they can navigate to the Register page.

-### Register Page 📝

-Users can create a new account by providing their name, email, password, and confirm password.

 ### Logout Button 🚪

-Users can logout from their account at any time by clicking on the logout button.
+Users can logout from their account at any time by clicking on the Logout button.

 ### All Recipes Page 📚

-The all recipes page displays all the recipes in the database in a grid-like format.
-Users can click on see details button to navigate to its full details.
+The All recipes page displays all the recipes in the database in a grid-like format.
+Users can click on See details button to navigate to its full details.

 ### Recipe Details Page 📝